 houses, clearing houses, fund managers, insurers, stockbrokers, and online trading business on a variety of legal and regulatory risk management matters.
 He has particular expertise in the FCA’s Conduct of Business Rules, European regulatory developments such as MiFID and MAR, and contested enforcement actions.

-Mr. Moulton is recognized as a “leading individual” in The Legal 500 for financial services non-contentious regulatory.
+Mr. Moulton is recognized in the Hall of Fame in The Legal 500 for financial services non-contentious regulatory.